Triangle

 Support

-The department's lively research culture offers the chance to hear visiting scholars from elsewhere in the UK and from overseas.
+The department's lively research culture offers the chance to hear visiting scholars and practitioners from elsewhere in the UK and from overseas.
 Events include:

 • regular research seminars